 What happens after I've submitted my application?

 If you have all of your information readily available, filling out the application should take no more than five minutes.
 Once submitted, Citibank will issue you an account number.
-Within five to seven business days you will receive a welcome pack from Citibank which will have your Visa debit card inside.
+Within five to seven business days you will receive a welcome pack from Citibank which will have your Debit MasterCard inside.

 finder.com.au is an online comparison service so we can’t recommend specific products to you.